jpremmel/roman-numerals/README.md

 ## Specifications & Description

-* _For any input other than a number between 0 and 3,999, nothing occurs._
+* _For any input other than a number between 0 and 3,999, an error message is displayed._
   * _Example Input: 5,000_
-  * _Example Output: undefined_
+  * _Example Output: Please enter a number between 0 and 3,999._
 * _For a single-digit numerical input, the corresponding Roman Numerals are added together._
   * _Example Input: 8_
   * _Example Output: IIIIIIII_